BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 grep DDT GRCh38.chr22.ensembl.biomart.txt
 ```

 However, this will also retrieve entries that match **DDTL**.
+(You'll need to look carefully through your results.)
-To retrieve entries which are only related to DDT, we can use the `-w` option:
+To retrieve entries which are only related to DDT, we can use the `-w` option which specifies matching to complete *words*:

 ```
 grep -w DDT GRCh38.chr22.ensembl.biomart.txt